RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 Here `key` is the private key, a 32-byte value interpreted as an integer in **little-endian** format.
 Let's see what these 3 lines of code do.

-> key[0] &= 248; // 248 is 011111000
+> key[0] &= 248; // 248 is 11111000

 This Bitwise ANDing will clear (zero out) the lowest 3 bits of the key.
-This is called **Cofactor Clearing** and a majority of this post is spent in discussing this.
+This is called **Cofactor Clearing** and a majority of this post is spent discussing this.

 > key[31] &= 127; // 127 is 01111111